level2-gis/gisportal/README.md

 > You can test this on provided Demo link above!

-## Thumbnail images

-gisportal uses thumbnail images for client and project display.
-Images should be in 3:2 proportions, for example 300 px width X 200 px height.
-Copy images to assets/img/clients and assets/img/projects folder with client or project name as it is in database in PNG format.

 ## Translations

 1. Check if your language exists in [system folder](https://github.com/uprel/gisportal/tree/master/system/language).